 Case Study Definition

-Ranging from 500 to 3,000+ words, a case study is an in-depth examination of a particular subject, often a real-life situation, person, group, event, or organization.
+A case study, which can range from 500 to 3,000 words, is an in-depth examination of a particular subject, often a real-life situation, person, group, event, or organization.
 It involves thorough research, analysis, and documentation to provide a comprehensive understanding of the chosen case.

 Case studies are commonly used in academic settings to illustrate practical applications, problem-solving approaches, or the impact of specific actions or decisions.